grwilson/appliance-build/README.md

 for your variant.
 In this example, we will create "appliance-build.dcenter" to match the name of our variant that we plan to create:

-    $ mkdir live-build/misc/ansible-roles/appliance-build.dcenter
+    $ mkdir -p live-build/misc/ansible-roles/appliance-build.dcenter/tasks

-With the toplevel directory created, we can populate the directory structure with any tasks, files, handlers, templates, etc. In our example, we only need "files" and "tasks":

-    $ ls -l live-build/misc/ansible-roles/appliance-build.dcenter
-    total 0
-    drwxr-xr-x  3 root  root   96 Jun 19 19:17 files
-    drwxr-xr-x  4 root  root  128 Jun 19 19:17 tasks

 There are many roles that exist in "live-build/misc/ansible-roles" and can serve as good examples.

-### Step 2.
-Create the new variant directory structure

-The different variants are located in the "live-build/variants" directory:

-    $ ls -l live-build/variants
-    total 0
-    drwxr-xr-x  5 root  root  160 Jun  4 22:56 external-standard
-    drwxr-xr-x  5 root  root  160 Jun  4 22:56 internal-dev
-    drwxr-xr-x  5 root  root  160 Jun  4 22:56 internal-minimal
-    drwxr-xr-x  5 root  root  160 Jun  4 22:56 internal-qa

-This is where you will need to create a new directory to contain your new variant.
-Note that the naming convention is "internal" or "external" following by a "-" and then the name of your variant.
-In this example we are going to create a "dcenter" variant:

-    $ mkdir live-build/variants/internal-dcenter
-    $ mkdir live-build/variants/internal-dcenter/ansible
-    $ mkdir live-build/variants/internal-dcenter/config

 ### Step 3.
-Create the variant configuration
+Update the variant configuration

-The "ansible" directory will contain the ansible playbook which will define which roles are required when building your new variant.
-For this example, we've copied another playbook and added our newly customized "appliance-build.dcenter" role:
+With the role[s] created, you can populate the "playbook.yml" file in the new variant's "ansible" directory:

+    $ ls -l live-build/variants/internal-dcenter/ansible
+    total 8
+    -rw-r--r--  1 root  root  891 Jun 29 14:43 playbook.yml
+    lrwxr-xr-x  1 root  root   27 Jun 19 19:17 roles -> ../../../misc/ansible-roles

+For this example, we add our new role to the playboodk as shown below:

     ---
     - hosts: all